SHAIMOOM251283/PYGAME-WITH-AI/README.md

-# TIC TAC TOE game using Python, specifically the Pygame library.
+# TIC TAC TOE game developed with Python, specifically the Pygame library.
 The project includes the implementation of an AI opponent.